apurb2509/docmatejunecohort/README.md

 For testing purpose, use these details for login:
 username: apurb_2509
 password: brupa@apurb
+(other logins or sign-ups are prevented by us for security purposes)

 # 🏥 DocMate - The Doctor's Ally (AI-Powered Patient Management Dashboard/ Doctor's Portal)